wakitosh/wdb_module/README.md

 2. **Configure the Subsystem:** Go to `WDB > Dashboard > Configuration > Module Settings`.
 In the tab for your new subsystem, configure the IIIF server details and access control settings.
    * **Important:** It is recommended to set the **IIIF Identifier Pattern** at this stage, before creating any `WDB Source` entities.
 This ensures that `image_identifier` values are generated correctly from the start.
 If you want to modify the `image_identifier` after creating the `WDB Source` entity (i.e., after the annotation page entity has been automatically created), enter the **IIIF Identifier Pattern** and click the **Apply pattern to existing pages in "{subsystem_name}"** button in the **Update Existing Pages** section.
    * **IIIF Server Prefix:** Do not URL-encode this value.
-   * **Allow anonymous access:** Check this to make the gallery pages for this subsystem public.
-Otherwise, only users with the "View non-public WDB gallery pages" permission can access them.
+   * **Allow anonymous access:** Check this to make the gallery and search pages for this subsystem public.
+Otherwise, users will need the "View non-public WDB gallery pages" or "Access WDB search form" permissions, respectively.
    * **Hull Concavity:** Controls the tightness of the auto-generated word polygon.
 A smaller value creates a tighter, more concave shape.
 However, `0` results in a convex hull.
 3. **Define a Source:** Go to `WDB > Dashboard > Content Management > Manage Sources` and create a new `WDB Source` entity.
 Select the subsystem you just created.
 4. **Update Annotation Pages:** When a new Source is created, Annotation Page entities are automatically generated based on the "Pages" field.
 Navigate to `WDB > Dashboard > Content Management > Manage Annotation Pages` to edit these pages and confirm the `image_identifier` has been generated correctly.
 You can also manually override it here if needed.